umigv/nav-onboarding-2026/README.md

         # raise ValueError on invalid combinations
         ...
 ```

-Add the frame_id assignments seen above to the config.
-The rest is already added.
+Paste the following into the init of 'enc_odom_publisher.py' file:

 ```python
 self.config: EncOdomPublisherConfig = utils.config.load(self, EncOdomPublisherConfig)
 ```

 `utils.config.load` declares a ROS 2 parameter for each field of the selected config file, reads any values passed in via the 'launch' command, and uses the config class's defaults otherwise.
-See `src/core/utils/utils/config.py` for the full mapping rules (nested dataclasses, lists, `Literal` types, etc.).
-You won't need it for onboarding, but it shows up in the actual repo.

-## 9. Publisher / Subscriber Basics
+## 8. Publisher / Subscriber Basics

 Your node needs to subscribe to the `enc_vel` topic, which is of type TwistWithCovarianceStamped, and publishes to the `odom` topic, which is of type Odometry.
 Use the format found there to add them to the init.